choclab-net/kahlua/README.md

 This pipeline pretty much uses a vanilla install of Jenkins with community recommended plugins + HTML Publisher and ssh-agent.

+Once the pipeline has been installed, execute it from Jenkins either by manual build now or git hook for either master or develop.

+If deploying to shared host; you will need to restart the python application once the deployment is complete.

+### CPANEL
+You will need to set up a Python app in CPanel with the following settings:

+1. Python version: 3.7
+2. App URI: `<DOMAIN_NAME>/`
+3. WSGI File location: BLANK

+Save the settings and start your application.

 ## MySQL
 I have built this site to run with a MySQL database on shared hosting.
 This causes issues with MySQL connectivity from django which predominantly wants to use the mysqlclient library.
 Good luck getting this to work on a shared host...